 Apocalypse Anarchy: Riots break out all over the world when Brainiac unleashes a computer virus which starts shutting down all technology on Earth (happens during the episodes Vessel and Zod).

-Artifact Title: By Series 8, Clark had left Smallville to join the Daily Planet in Metropolis (as he obviously had to, sooner or later), though an argument could be made that "Smallville" is now more a reference to Clark himself, via Lois' nickname for him.
+Artifact Title: By Season 8, Clark had left Smallville to join the Daily Planet in Metropolis (as he obviously had to, sooner or later), though an argument could be made that "Smallville" is now more a reference to Clark himself, via Lois' nickname for him.
 Also, Clark doesn't think of himself as Superman at this point; Seasons 8-10 are about him letting go of his Smallville life to become the man he needs to be.
 "Smallville" was how he hid in the shadows; "Superman" is when he steps into the light.

 "Ryan": The specialist Clark used his powers to get fails to save Ryan, and he still dies.
 The final scene shows Clark leaving Ryan's hospital room, looking back on the now empty bed, and he stands in the corridor, the hospital staff walking around Clark, oblivious to his grief.

 "Exodus": Clark destroys his ship and the shockwave from the explosion kills Martha's unborn baby.
 Jonathan rails at Clark for this and Clark leaves his parents in their grief.
 Chloe, jealous of Clark and Lana's growing romance, agrees to spy on Clark for Lionel.
 Lex wakes up midair in his private jet to find his bride gone, the pilot gone, the control consoles smashed and his jet crashing into the ocean.
 Overcome with grief and guilt, Clark deliberately puts on the Red Kryptonite ring, reverting to his Jerkass Kal persona to avoid feeling any more pain.
 As Kal, he leaves Smallville, Lana and his adoptive parents, seemingly for good.